IleanaEscobar/OpenWeatherMap/README.md

 ## Contributions

 Contributions welcomed and highly encouraged!
-To contribute, open an issue or a pull request.
+Look to CONTRIBUTE.md for details on how to contribute.

 ## Copyright